afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 });
 </code></pre>

 What we've done here is very similar to the work we did in Part I. We created a new module and controller called `queryCtrl`.
 This controller relies on `$scope` to pull all of the form data from our active `queryForm.html` file.
-These elements are converted into variables, which are then used to directly create an http `POST` request to the `/query` URL whenever the `$scope.queryUsers` function is triggered.
+These elements are converted into variables, which are then used to directly create an http `POST` request to the `/query` URL whenever the `$scope.queryUsers` function (associated with our query button) is triggered.
 Additionally, as was the case with our `addCtrl` controller, the `queryCtrl` has code for identifying a user's current location and for handling click capture.

 Now that our controller is ready, let's add a reference to `queryCtrl` in our main Angular module in `app.js`.